LimelightVision/LimelightDocs/docs/getting_started.rst

 		* Run "Balena Etcher".
 		* It may take up to 20 seconds for your machine to recognize the camera.
 		* Select the latest .zip image in your downloads folder
-		* Select an "RPI" device in the "Limelights" menu
+		* Select a "Compute Module" device in the "Drives" menu
 		* Click "Flash"
 		* Once flashing is complete, remove power from your limelight